Client: Brookfield Properties

 Each magnet is placed on the ceiling with a custom tool that was designed and 3D-printed by Studio F Minus.

-To create a layout for the snowflakes that was naturalistic, Studio F Minus created a custom software simulation of particles breezing through a 3D model of the space.
+To create a layout for the snowflakes that was naturalistic, Studio F Minus developed a custom software simulation of particles breezing through a 3D model of the space.
 This Java application allowed the artists to see how snowflakes would actually blow through the space at different wind speeds, and under other variable conditions.
 When the simulation produced an attractive gust pattern, the model was paused and exported to become the plan for the installation.